zhekson1/CSL-DeFi-Protocols/README.md

 For the judges' consideration:

 Due to the nature of this project, there is no straightforward way to profit from a VC perspective; there are no tokens, no equity, it is just a family of open protocols.
-However, it lays the foundation for *massively* increasing use and utility of the Cardano blockchain.
-All ADA holders (especially whales like Emurgo) stand to greatly benefit from increased value of Cardano as a whole.
+However, it lays the foundation for greatly increasing *use and utility* of the Cardano blockchain.
+All ADA holders (especially whales like Emurgo) stand to profit from increased value of Cardano as a whole.

 Furthermore, this project creates a platform for others to build on.
 Traders, creditors/lenders, or more exotic entities like DAO-managed hedge funds can all use these protocols to profit for themselves and their investors.